James Hamilton, Duke of Châtellerault: Post-regency

-In 1554, Châtellerault, as he was now, surrendered the regency to Mary of Guise, and was appointed her lieutenant in Scotland.
+In April 1554, Châtellerault, as he was now, surrendered the regency to Mary of Guise, and was appointed her lieutenant in Scotland.
 He gave up the regency on the condition that he would be Queen Mary's heir if she died childless.
 The Scottish succession, however, had been secretly promised to France.

 Châtellerault was still recognised as a significant figure in Scotland.
-In September 1557, Philip II of Spain, as the husband of Mary I of England sent Christophe d'Assonleville to broker peace between Scotland and England.
+In September 1557, Philip II of Spain, as the husband of Mary I of England, sent Christophe d'Assonleville to broker peace between Scotland and England.
 Assonleville was instructed to speak to Mary of Guise, the Duke of Châtellerault, and representatives of Edinburgh.
 He was also instructed to speak with Châtellerault about amicable relations between the Scots and their Flemish trading partners.
 Assonleville's instructions still include his former title of "governor", though "lieutenant" was now correct.

 In the first months of the Scottish Reformation, Châtellerault continued to support Mary of Guise.
 He faced a Protestant army with the French commander at Cupar Muir in June 1559.
 He changed his allegiance in August 1559, joining the Protestant Lords of the Congregation to oppose the regency of Mary of Guise, and as a result his French dukedom and its estates were taken back by the new French king, Francis II, the husband of Mary, Queen of Scots.
 In order to discredit Châtellerault with the English government, a letter was forged by his enemies, in which Châtellerault declared his allegiance to Francis II, but the plot was exposed.
 On 27 February 1560, he agreed to the Treaty of Berwick with Queen Elizabeth I of England, which placed Scotland under English protection and made provision for an English army to come to the siege of Leith.